 Hanna Andersson Baby Wearable Blanket ~ $54, on sale $27

-In the midst of my search for a winter sleep sack, I discovered this gem!
+In the midst of my search for a winter sleep sack, I discovered this gem from Hanna Andersson!
 Available in grey, cream and red.
-Not only is this sack gorgeous, but it’s so amazing for climates where is gets freakin’ COLD.
+Not only is this sack gorgeous, but it’s amazing for climates where it gets freakin’ COLD.
 The outside is a quilted cotton and the zipper conveniently runs downward.
 Who wouldn’t want to sleep in a bundle of sherpa fleece?!

-Full disclosure: I received the Sleep Nest Teddy as gift from Baby Deedee and thank goodness I did.
-At ABC Kids Expo in October, I mentioned I was rounding-up winter sleep sacks for our readers and they said I HAD to try the Teddy.
+Full disclosure: I received the Sleep Nest Teddy as a gift from Baby Deedee, and thank goodness I did.
+At ABC Kids Expo in October, I mentioned I was rounding up winter sleep sacks for our readers and they said I HAD to try the Teddy.
 They were so right!

 Gunapod® Bamboo Duvet Sack ~ $49 – Most like an actual duvet!